 Massachusetts’ laws allow individuals to represent themselves in court on any legal process, including divorce.
 However, this is only advisable in special circumstances.
 You should only represent yourself when you and your partner agree with everything, including child custody, support, and grounds for divorce.
 It’s even better if both parties are representing themselves.
 It’s difficult representing yourself when your partner has a lawyer.

-Who pays for your legal fees during a divorce process in Massachusetts?
+Who pays for your legal fees during in Massachusetts?

 Usually, every party should cater to their legal costs of their Boston family law attorney during a divorce.
 But in situations where your spouse controls family expenses, and you’ve no funds to pay the fees, you can file a motion requesting the court to order your spouse to release funds you can use to pay for the fees.

 Once the divorce is finalized, attorney fees are split between both parties.
 In some rare situations, the court can order one party to pay legal fees in full if it believes they defied a court order.

 What is an “automatic financial restraining order” in a Massachusetts divorce?

 After filing for divorce and the defendant is served, both parties are under an automatic financial restraining order.
 The order prevents either party from moving or spending money except when paying regular business and living expenses or paying for legal services.
 Moreover, they are prohibited from accruing debt in the name of the other or making changes to health and life insurance policies.

 Do I need to attend a parenting course prior to the legal act in Massachusetts?

 If you have minor children, you will have to attend a parenting course.
 This course is intended to help parents familiarize themselves with the problems children undergo when their parents live separately.